-Providence VII U.S. Holdings L.P. owns a near majority of the outstanding shares of our common stock.
+Providence VII U.S. Holdings L.P. owns approximately 40% of the outstanding shares of our common stock.
 As a result, Providence will continue to exercise significant influence over all matters requiring stockholder approval for the foreseeable future, including approval of significant corporate transactions, which may reduce the market price of our common stock.

-Because Providence's interests may differ from your interests, actions Providence takes as our controlling stockholder may not be favorable to you.
+Because Providence's interests may differ from your interests, actions Providence takes as a stockholder with significant influence may not be favorable to you.
 For example, the concentration of ownership held by Providence could delay, defer or prevent a change of control of us or impede a merger, takeover or other business combination that another stockholder may otherwise view favorably.
 Other potential conflicts could arise, for example, over matters such as employee retention or recruiting, or our dividend policy.

-Even though Providence has reduced its beneficial ownership below 50% of our outstanding common stock, it will likely still be able to assert significant influence over our board of directors and certain corporate actions.
-Furthermore, by holding nearly 50% of our common stock, Providence generally will be able to determine the outcome of corporate actions requiring stockholder approval, including the election of the members of our board of directors and the approval of significant corporate transactions, such as mergers and the sale of substantially all of our assets.
+Furthermore, by holding approximately 40% of our common stock, Providence generally will be able to determine the outcome of corporate actions requiring stockholder approval, including the election of the members of our board of directors and the approval of significant corporate transactions, such as mergers and the sale of substantially all of our assets.
 Additionally, Providence will continue to have the right to designate for nomination for election one or more of our directors so long as it beneficially owns at least 5% of our common stock.